 And what that means in the real world is that they'll skip steps, and look for ways to bypass security.
-Which actually puts your business more at risk.
+Which actually puts your business at greater risk.

 Think of it like a door to an office.
-If you have seven big locks and a biometric scan just to open it, eventually, people will get frustrated and just prop the door open!
+If you have seven big locks and a biometric scan just to open it, eventually people will get frustrated and just prop the door open!

-So to take away the frustration and hassle, we tend to use what we call "blended security".
-Where we pull together several products and services, which work together to protect you.
+To remove the frustration and hassle, we use what's called "blended security".
+We combine several products and services, which work together to protect you.
 It means fewer codes and passwords for your people, and a better level of security for your data.

-And the greatest part is that every blend will be different, depending on the business it's for.
+And the clever part is that every blend will be different, depending on the business it's for.
 That way we can customise security perfectly for each client, based on their specific requirements.